walker-at/Replicating-the-An-Image-is-Worth-16x16-Words-Paper/modules/README.md

 * training_funcs.py - contains functions for trainging and testing a PyTorch Model
 * train.py - leverages other files to train a PyTorch image classification model
 * utils.py - contains a function for saving the model
-* predictions.py - file for making predicitons with a trained PyTorch model and input image
+* predictions.py - contains a function for making predicitons with a trained PyTorch model and input image
+* helper_funcs - contains various functions